-We assign a Capital score of A2, four notches below the initial score, to reflect the large portfolio of off-balance-sheet guarantees and our view that the share of such guarantees in the business mix will continue to increase.
+We assign a Capital score of A1, three notches below the initial score, to reflect the large portfolio of off-balance-sheet guarantees and our view that the share of such guarantees in the business mix will continue to increase.

-Altum has large capital buffers to withstand volatility in earnings and to support future growth.
-Its Moody's-adjusted tangible common equity/tangible managed assets was a very strong 41.5% as of the end of December 2019, although down from 44.5% a year earlier, primarily because of a 13% increase in tangible managed assets over the period.
+Altum has large capital buffers to withstand the volatility in earnings and to support future growth.
+Its Moody's-adjusted tangible common equity-to-tangible managed assets ratio was a very strong 47.3% as of the end of June 2020, up from 43.6% a year earlier as a result of higher earnings' retention.
 However, Altum's strategy to grow its guarantee portfolio increases its contingent liabilities.